jt-lanl/cov-voc/README.md

 given an input fasta file, the first of which is a reference sequence, find the most common sequences, and express them in terms of mutation strings

+## USITES

+computes the highest-entropy sites for the global sequence set and for each of the continents's sequence sets (which are subsets of the global set), and then returns the union of those lists.  you specify the number of sites you want in the final union list.  this list of sites is useful as input to `xspike` if you want different runs over different geographical regions to all be using a common set of sites.

+___

 # SOME USEFUL LIBRARIES

 ### readseq/sequtil